 - “You have no idea what you’re dealing with. / Uh, Shakespeare in the park?”
 (The Avengers) Explore the connection between Shakespeare's work and superheroes in relation to Thor and any other superhero film.

 - “Do not mistake my appetite for apathy” (Thor).
 Analyse the treatment of Shakespearean language in two or more adaptations of Henry IV Part 1.

 - Examine the impact of real-life warfare and/or political conflict on the ways in which Henry IV Part 1 has been re-made.

 - “The play is always more than Hal’s story, just as it is always more than Falstaff’s – or more than Hotspur’s, or more than the King’s – but it always no less than all of their stories” (David Scott Kastan).
 How has the focal point of Henry IV Part 1 changed throughout history?

 - Is Henry IV Part 1 a coming-of-age story?
 Explore this question in relation to two or more adaptations of the play.

 - Analyse the process of transferring Henry IV Part 1 from stage to screen.

 Deadline for submission: Term 3, Week 3

 Devise an essay question or a creative project in consultation with your tutor.
 Deadline for proposals: Term 2, Week 6.
-Creative projects must be accompanied with a supporting essay of 2000 words.
+Creative projects must be accompanied with a supporting essay (1800 words for Level 5 students, 2000 words for Level 6 students).
 Advice on creative projects can be found here.